ForgotTheFish79/SteelHack2024/README.md

 ## Jonathan Farah, jkf4068@nyu.edu
 ## Christopher Fu, chf132@pitt.edu

+This project was made for SteelHacks 2024.
 We worked on the “Beginner” and “Pitt Inspired Demo powered by Gemini API” tracks.

 This project is a study group planner that takes in user’s information such as name, interests, and courses and then outputs a recommended study group.